 Transferable Chase Ultimate Rewards cards

-Chase Ultimate Rewards points transfer to Southwest, plus 9 other airlines.
+Chase Ultimate Rewards points transfer to Southwest, plus 10 other airlines.
 So unless you’re trying to earn a Southwest Companion Pass, it’s better to have these transferable points.
-You can read a comparison of Southwest and Chase Sapphire here.
+You can read a comparison of Southwest and Chase Sapphire Preferred® here.

-The Chase Sapphire Preferred card has a welcome bonus of 60,000 Chase Ultimate Rewards points.
-60,000 points is worth at least $750 via the redemption portal, but you can get even more value with transfer partners.
-Check out the list of 25 valuable redemptions, many of which are worth well over $1,000.
-Over $1,000 worth of travel for a card that has a fee of 95$ is a no-brainer.
-If you qualify for business cards, the bonus on the Chase Ink Business Preferred is even better at 80,000 Ultimate Rewards points.
+The card_name card has a welcome bonus of 60,000 Chase Ultimate Rewards points.
+60,000 points are worth at least $750 via the redemption portal, but you can get even more value with transfer partners.
+Check out the list of 36 valuable redemption ideas. $750 (or more) worth of travel for a card that has a fee of 95$ is a no-brainer.
+If you qualify for business cards, the bonus on the card_name is 100,000 Ultimate Rewards points.

 Due to the Chase 5/24 rule, you want to open these cards before opening cards from American Express and other banks.
 Click here to learn about the Chase 5/24 rule.